-4. The assessment approach
+3. The assessment approach

-4.1 Focus on the corporate entity
+3.1 Focus on the corporate entity

 The focus of the evaluation was the corporate entity (i.e. the parent company) rather than subsidiaries.
 This reflects the aim of the Benchmark to assess how each company manages farm animal welfare issues.
-The Benchmark did (as is seen in Chapter 5) however give credit for the actions (e.g. innovative practices and processes) of subsidiaries or for actions in specific geographic regions.
+The Benchmark did (as is seen in Chapter 4) however give credit for the actions (e.g. innovative

-4.2 Reliance on published information
+3.2 Reliance on published information

-Each company was assessed on the information that was publicly available at the time of its assessment (company assessments were conducted in the period August to October 2018).
-The information reviewed for each company included formal reports (e.g. annual reports, corporate responsibility reports), the information on the company's corporate and consumer websites, and the information provided in documents such as press releases and frequently asked questions12.
-We conducted similarly thorough reviews of the websites of company subsidiaries and brands, and, where relevant, postings on social media.
+Each company was assessed on the information that was publicly available at the time of its assessment (company assessments were conducted in the period August to October 2019).
+The information reviewed for each company included formal reports (e.g. annual reports, corporate responsibility reports), the information on the company's corporate and consumer websites, and the information provided in documents such as press releases and frequently asked questions 14.
+We conducted similarly thorough reviews of the websites of company subsidiaries and brands, and, where relevant, postings on social media (but only if signposted from company's corporate websites.